aacsolutions-anthony/PythonMedia3/README.md

 4. 16GB total system memory

-5. Python

-6. BASH

-7. Docker
+5. Docker

-8. Git / Github
+6. Git / Github

 ## How It Works <a name="howitWorks"> </a>